Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

 - Wi-Fi
   - New features for Wi-Fi roaming have been added.
-    - IEEE 802.11k feature has been added for scanning nearby Aps quickly.
+    - IEEE 802.11k feature has been added for scanning nearby APs quickly.
     - IEEE 802.11r feature has been added for authenticating quickly while roaming.
     - IEEE 802.11v feature has been added for triggering roaming from the infrastructure AP based on the network status.
 - Network